 The REF also provides a rich evidence base to inform strategic decisions about national research priorities, creates a strong performance incentive for HEIs and individual researchers and informs decisions on resource allocation by individual HEIs and other bodies.

-In short, the REF matters to the OU because it affects QR income; determines our eligibility to apply for research project funding from some funders; and reputation (which in turn affects our ability to attract partners, new staff and student talent).
+In short, the REF matters to The Open University (OU) because it affects QR income; determines our eligibility to apply for research project funding from some funders; and reputation (which in turn affects our ability to attract partners, new staff and student talent).

 The REF exercise is run every several years with each successive REF covering the period since the previous exercise, providing a longitudinal picture of our research landscape, environment and quality.
 In each exercise, the OU is asked to submit examples of its strongest research outputs and resultant impact.